Use the four disciplines of execution to execute your deep work strategy.

 Focus on the wildly important.

-Deep work is not meant to be done 10-12 hours a day.
+Deep work is not meant to be done 10-12 hours daily.
 At maximum, you can work deeply for about four hours.
-So choose goals that are tangible and will produce substantial benefits if achieved—make sure they can be completed within 4 hours.
+So choose tangible goals that will produce substantial benefits and ensure they can be completed within four hours.

 Act on the lead measures.

-They are two types of measures to track progress: Lag measures refer to the final results, and lead measures refer to your behaviors that drive the results.
-For example, if you want to lose weight, your weight is the lag measure, and the number of hours of exercise done is a lead measure.
-Always act on the lead measures (e.g., work more hours if you’re exercising, or fill in more applications if you’re job hunting).
+There are two measures to track progress: Lag measures refer to the final results, and lead measures refer to your behaviors that drive the results.
+For example, if you want to lose weight, your weight is the lag measure, and the number of hours of exercise done is the lead measure.
+To be more productive, always act on the lead measures (e.g., work more hours if you’re exercising or fill in more applications if you’re job hunting).

 Keep a compelling scoreboard.